Cool Whip Easter Eggs are quick, easy, and require minimal clean-up. You will love our mess-free way to dye eggs with kids this Easter!

 Egg Safety Information

-• How long are hard-boiled eggs safe to eat?
-Hard-boiled eggs spoil faster than fresh eggs, so be sure to refrigerate hard-boiled Easter eggs within 2 hours and enjoy within 1 week of cooking.
+- How long are hard-boiled eggs safe to eat?
+Hard-boiled eggs spoil faster than fresh eggs, so be sure to refrigerate hard-boiled Easter eggs within 2 hours and enjoy within one week of cooking.
 Hard-boiled eggs should be eaten the same day they’re peeled.

-• Are colored Easter eggs safe to eat?
+- Are colored Easter eggs safe to eat?
 If you used food-safe dye and materials to decorate Easter eggs, then they’re safe to eat!
-Easter eggs should only be eaten if they had not been left out of refrigeration longer than two hours.
+Easter eggs should only be eaten if they have not been left out of refrigeration longer than two hours.

 Quick and Easy Easter Recipes for Kids